 He obtained his Bachelor’s in Physics from the University of Zaragoza in 2016, and completed a Master’s in Nanoscience and Nanotechnology the following year.
-Right after he started his PhD thesis in the Institute of Materials Science of Aragon under the supervision of Prof. J. M. De Teresa and Dr. R. Córdoba, he completed his PhD in Physics on the nanofabrication of metallic and superconducting nanostructures using focused ion beams.
-He joined the research group as a postdoctoral investigator thereafter, with his work being centered in the nanofabrication of superconducting devices by Focused Ion Beam Induced Deposition, and the study of physical effects taking place in such devices, particularly those related to the motion of superconducting vortices.
-He is currently collaborating with the universities of Antwerp (Belgium), and Basel (Switzerland).
+In 2017 he started his PhD thesis in the Institute of Nanoscience and Materials of Aragón under the supervision of Prof. J. M. De Teresa and Dr. R. Córdoba, he completed his PhD in Physics on the nanofabrication of metallic and superconducting nanostructures using focused ion beams.
+He joined the research group as a postdoctoral investigator thereafter, with his work being centered in the nanofabrication and study of superconducting nanodevices by Focused Ion Beam Induced Deposition.

 He holds a degree in Engineering of Telecommunications and another one on Physics.
 He is an expert in instrument design at microwave frequencies.
 He is currently developing a PhD thesis on Spintronic devices based on Inverse Rashba-Edelstein effect where spin current is generated by spin pumping.